acmdas/foreign/foreign.md

 And how foreign was Plato and Aristotle, Cicero and Caesar Augustus?
 Can we understand?

 How ‘past’ does it have to be to be foreign?
 Descartes?
 Voltaire?
 Thomas Jefferson?
-Lincoln?Marx?
+Lincoln?
+Marx?
 Woodrow Wilson?
 FDR?
 Kennedy?

 Does it matter?
 Can we either ignore the past, or reinterpret it by reading everything as it it had been written yesterday?
 Or today?